 Alternatively, learn how to make continuous bias strips.
 It is easy to do and works like magic.
 This avoids the bulk of having too many joins in the tape.

-Ease the angled side of the bias strip into the bias strip maker.
+Ease the angled side of the bias strip into wider end of the bias strip maker.
+This will be the end with the handle.

 Step 3 - Pull and Press